Niall is a Deputy Principal at Royal College Manchester.

 Niall quickly developed a passion for teaching learners with autism and this led to him undertaking his teacher training qualification in 2014.
 As a teacher, Niall championed inclusion for his students and helped them to meet their full potential regarding daily life skills and vocational capabilities.
 Niall strongly believes in collaborating with learners’ families and ensuring the transference of learning beyond the classroom.

 Outside of work, Niall has an active social life and enjoys spending time with his friends and family.
 Niall is a member of a Manchester based Ten Pin Bowling Team and is currently working on beating his best score of 174!
 Niall is an avid reader and is usually reading at least two books at any point.
-For the past 7 years, Niall has been involved with a national charity which provides summer holidays to over a 100 children with additional needs.
+For the past few years, Niall has been involved with a national charity which provides summer holidays to over a 100 children with additional needs.